-By following an iterative and user-centric design approach, and taking Active Reading [1] as a sample application area, we identified interaction techniques cAR devices.
+By following an iterative and user-centric design approach, and taking Active Reading [1] as a sample application area, we identified interaction techniques for cAR devices.
 We group these into three categories: 1) contact-based, 2) content-aware and 3) off-contact interactions.
 Some of these interaction techniques are already known like translation and rotation.
 However, there are some unique ones to cAR devices like extraction, hand-written triggers, orientation to content, flipping and stacking.
 We mapped such interaction techniques to known active reading tasks [REF].
 The following scenario illustrates the usage of a cAR device and how it differs from current AR technologies:

 Jane, a foreign anthropologist, is reading the daily newspa-per at a café when she finds an article with the transcript of an interview with a known researcher.
-As it pique`s her interest she retrieves her transparent tablet (tPad), puts it on the table, and glides it over the image in the article. tPad retrieves the video associated with the interview and plays it on the right half of its display.
-As she watches the inter-view she moves the tPad over the article and through the left-part of the screen taps on the words unknown to her for translation.
+As it pique`s her interest she retrieves her transparent tablet (tPad), puts it on the table, and glides it over the image in the article.
+The tPad retrieves the video associated with the interview and plays it on the right half of its display.
+As she watches the interview she moves the tPad over the article and through the left-part of the screen taps on the words unknown to her for translation.
 Jane realizes there might be an error with the data, then she quickly scribbles the # sign on the edge on the page and moves the tPad over it launching a calculator.
-After finding the error she moves the tPad back to the problematic answer, highlights a few sentences and scrib-bles the calculation error.
+After finding the error she moves the tPad back to the problematic answer, highlights a few sentences and scribbles the calculation error.
 Further down she finds the name of the reporter.
 Jane taps on the name and asks tPad to perform a Google search for the person.
 Jane finds the authors website, selects his email address and flips the tPad bringing up the email editor.
 Jane writes to him about the error and attaches both the highlights and the scribbles supporting her point.
 Jane’s colleague Mark shows up at the café and starts discussing the interview with Jane.
 He puts his own tPad on top of the paper and shows Jane his own comments and highlights.
 Jane stacks her tPad on top of Mark’s and moves them in tandem around the document “pulling” Mark’s content she finds interesting.
 Once at home, Jane reviews the annotations and highlights from her home computer and saves them locally for later study.

 We built two cAR prototypes which helped us explore and apply such interaction techniques.
 The first prototype is tabletop-based with transparent tangibles, enabling the rapid prototyping and testing of the interaction techniques.
-The second prototype is a mobile device called the tPad (see Figure 1), allowing us to face challenges unique to such standalone device like display and registration.
+The second prototype is a mobile device called the tPad (see Figure 1), allowing us to face challenges unique to such a standalone device like display and registration.

 Our contributions are at the conceptual, interaction design, and technical levels: First, we introduce cAR and differen-tiate it from existing AR approaches.
 Second, we identify a series of interaction techniques for cAR devices.
 Finally, we present two cAR prototypes with their software and hardware components, and show how cAR can be applied to and benefit an every-day task such as active reading.